 “A thrilling, sometimes ruthless, often funny example of video games' great potential for storytelling.”

-The game's optimization has been criticized for forcing players into a stat-driven decision-making process that detracts from immersion and enjoyment of the narrative.
-Many reviewers feel that the reliance on optimization mechanics can turn the experience into a puzzle rather than a story, leading to frustration, especially for those who prefer a more organic gameplay experience.
-Additionally, some users have reported technical issues that further hinder the overall performance of the game.
+The game's optimization has been criticized for forcing players into a stat-driven decision-making process that detracts from immersion and the narrative experience.
+Many reviewers feel that the reliance on optimization mechanics can turn the gameplay into a puzzle, especially after the initial playthrough, which may frustrate those who prefer a more organic storytelling approach.
+Overall, the RPG elements are seen as overly dependent on optimization, potentially alienating players who dislike extensive strategizing or guide usage.

 “My biggest nitpick of the game is that due to the core mechanics, it's almost impossible to play with the consequences of your actions hidden, so the game can turn into a bit of an optimization puzzle (especially after the first playthrough) and lose some of the immersion that the wonderful worldbuilding and writing offers.”